 Our Synergy Service is an integrated support service with emphasis on prevention, early intervention and integration for people who are at risk of losing their independence.
-The service provides tailored support to clients aged 16+ over a maximum of two years, to improve their opportunity to live successfully in the community.
+The service provides tailored support to people aged 16+ over a maximum of two years, to improve their opportunity to live successfully in the community.
 The ethos of the service is to enable, empower and encourage individuals to develop the skills and tools to manage their accommodation, tenancies and health & wellbeing.

 We offer a broad range of support services including: